SJ23 Tech Tip D15, (Updated 2026-04-27) Bob Schimmel.

 Use a punch against the protruding float pin.
 The needle point must be sharp with a smooth face to stop fuel flow when the bowl is full.

 • Are the idle and high speed jets (.045) clean?
-Use the exact size screw driver to remove brass jet.
+Use the exact size screw driver to remove the brass jet.
 Spray brake cleaner through jets.
 Do not enlarge the side holes with a poker.
 The steel wire of a twisty tie can usually fit.
 Set idle jet screw 1-2 turns out.

 • Replace any worn seals and parts.
 Clean all parts with brake cleaner before assembly.